Future Engineering Faculty and Professionals Workshop Series

 - Professional education students

-FEFP workshops cover four career paths:
+FEFP workshops cover eight topics:

 - Engineering Professorship at a Research I University